deepak-kosaraju/k8s-admin-certification/README.md

 - [downwardAPI](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/) -  is used to make `downward API` data available to applications.
 It mounts a directory and writes the requested data in plain text files.

+### PresistentVolume

+- Provisioned storage in the cluster
+- Cluster resource
+- Volume plugins has independent lifecycle from pods
+- Volumes share the lifecycle of the pod, Persistent volument doesn't
+- API object(YAML) details the implementation

+### PresistentVolumeClaim

+- Request for Storage part of cluster resource
+- Pods consume node resources, PVCs consumes PV resources
+- Pods can request specific CPU and memory:PV's can request specific size and access mode.

+Lifecycle is PV's are Provisioned and then bound to PVC's and PV's are reclaimed once PVC's are released.

+- Provisioning
+  - Static
+    - Administrator creates PV's in the K8s API and made availble for consumption
+  - Dynamic
+    - Used when one of the static PV's match the PVC and its strictly based on `StorageClasses`
+    - PVC must request a created and configured storage class
+    - Claims requesting for nameless classes disable Dynamic provisioning

+  To enable dynamic storage provisioning, `DefaultStorageClass` addmission controller on the API server must be enabled.

 ## Secuirty

 ### [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)